-A recent NIH article in Cerebrum features the gut-brain axis—an imaginary line between the brain and the gut—as one of the new frontiers of neuroscience.
+A recent NIH article in Cerebrum features the gut-brain axis1—an imaginary line between the brain and the gut—as one of the new frontiers of neuroscience.
 Microbiota in our gut, sometimes referred to as the "second genome" or the "second brain," may influence our mood in ways that scientists are just now beginning to understand.
 As research evolves from mice to people, further understanding of the microbiome relationship to the human brain could have significant mental health implications.

 My Thyroid Yoga protocol for encouraging a healthy gut includes a combination of modalities—yoga, breath exercises, dietary recommendations, and holistic lifestyle practices—including letting go of shame surrounding the belly and encouraging a healthy gut.

 Here are three practices that changed my life and keep bloating away: